spicy-abid/ComputerGraphicsProject/Readme.txt

+Mainly its a car racing track.
+Motivated from need for speed most wanted game.
-We are going to do a moving bike object on the road and hill area.
+We are going to do a moving car object on the road in hill area.